-“My mom and stepfather sent a letter to my therapist about me, and in it they gave away a lot of things I hadn’t shared yet.
-My therapist wrote back and told them all kinds of things I that THEY didn’t know about me.
+“My mom and stepfather sent a letter to my therapist about me, and in it, they gave away a lot of things I hadn’t shared yet.
+My therapist wrote back and told them all kinds of things that they themselves didn’t know about me.
 I never went back to that therapist.”

 Even so, the data on breaches of confidentiality shows a surprisingly high rate of unethical disclosure.
-In 1993, the New York Times reported on an 1987 survey of five hundred psychologists, of whom 62% said they had accidentally breached a patient’s confidentiality, 50% agreed that confidentiality was the ethical mandate that was easiest to violate without meaning to, and 8% admitted that they sometimes talked inappropriately about their clients by name.
-As recently as 2004, up to 15% of the cases looked into by the Ethics Committee of the American Psychological Association cited confidentiality as a factor; while I haven’t been able to find more recent data, the trend suggests that this problem hasn’t gone away.
+In 1993, The New York Times reported on a 1987 survey of five hundred psychologists, of whom 62 percent said they had accidentally breached a patient’s confidentiality, 50 percent agreed that confidentiality was the ethical mandate that was easiest to violate without meaning to, and 8 percent admitted that they sometimes talked inappropriately about their clients by name.
+As recently as 2004, up to 15 percent of the cases looked into by the Ethics Committee of the American Psychological Association cited confidentiality as a factor; while I haven’t been able to find more recent data, the trend suggests that this problem hasn’t gone away.

 Fisher, M.A.
 (2008).
 Protecting confidentiality rights : The need for an Ethical Practice Model.
 American Psychologist 63 (1), 1-13.